 Money to support your personal making

 MIT has over 40 design/build/project spaces that add up to over 130,000 ft2, about 2 ½ football fields!
 These spaces exists because (i) making is fun and (ii) a balance of “thinking” + “making” yields the best learning.
-That is why MIT’s moto is “Mens et Manus,” or Latin for “Mind and Hand”.
+That is why MIT’s moto is “Mens et Manus,” Latin for “Mind and Hand”.

-Each first-year student that passes the MakerLodge tier 1 training receives $50 in Makerbucks to support their personal/for fun making.
-First-year students may also apply for MakerGrants if they’ve cool ideas that cost more.
-Individuals may apply for up to $500 and Teams may apply for up to $2,000.
+Each first-year student that passes the MakerLodge tier 1 training receives $50 in MakerBucks to support their personal/for fun making.
+First-year students may also apply for MakerGrants if they have cool ideas that cost more.
+Individuals may apply for up to $500 and teams may apply for up to $2,000.

 Where students can spent their MakerBucks: